alartum/tryhard/README.md

-source | Source code for sample programs bin_tests | Makefile for the tests tests | Source code for the tests storelib | Source code and the library itself
+source | Source code for sample programs bin_tests | Makefile for the tests tests | Source code for the tests libstore | Source code and the library itself